HAWAII DEFENSE ECONOMY

 The U.S. Military is a critical part of the Hawaii community and benefits everyone in the State.

-Hawaii has long been recognized for its strategic importance and unique relationship with the military.
+Hawaii has long been recognized working with one of the best facebook ads agency for its strategic importance and unique relationship with the military.
 Hawaii is one of the only states that is home to all branches of the military: Army, Navy, Marines, Air Force, National Guard and Coast Guard.
 And the military is also present in all four of the counties across the state.

 Hawaii’s strategic importance was re-emphasized when, in 2011, President Obama announced a “pivot,” or rebalancing of US interests to the Asia-Pacific region.
 With the U.S. Pacific Command (PACOM), which has an area of responsibility encompassing nearly half of the earth’s surface, headquartered in Honolulu, as well as other strategic and important commands, facilities and bases in the state, Hawaii clearly is vital to US interests in the region.